• Skip to primary navigation

 • Can Bananas Cause Constipation?

-• How to Get Rid of Fruit Flies
+• How to Store Bananas and Avoid Fruit Flies

 Bananas are originally from Southeast Asia but are now grown in tropical regions around the world.
-In France, many of the bananas we enjoy come from French overseas territories like Guadeloupe and Martinique.
-These locally grown bananas are often labelled “Origine France” or Label Rouge, ensuring high quality.
+In France, many come from French overseas territories like Guadeloupe and Martinique.
+These locally grown bananes are often labelled "Origine France" or Label Rouge, ensuring high quality.

 • Cavendish - the most popular banana variety found in supermarkets.